carpentries-incubator/python_packaging/episodes/05-publishing.Rmd

-However, this is still slower than installing from a dedicated Python package repository such as PyPI, which hosts pre-built `.whl` files, and it only allows our users to specify a singular version of our code.
+However, this is still slower than installing from a dedicated Python package repository such as PyPI, which hosts pre-built `.whl` files, and it only allows our users to specify a single version of our code.
 This means that they may miss out on crucial patch releases.
 In general, it is a good idea to use GitHub to host our source code and to manage its development, and to use a service like PyPI to host packages that our users can install.

-### Consistent Versioning with `setuptools-scm`
+## Extra: Consistent Versioning with `setuptools-scm`

 An issue with using GitHub to create new releases is that the project version can easily become desynced.
-The version should be specified in three places:
+The version needs to be specified in three places:

 - `git` tags, determined by releases on GitHub
 - The `version` field in `pyproject.toml`